Work is in progress for the NEW Kalbarri Skywalk, learn more about the project.

 I have a specific question!

-Contact the Kalbarri Visitor Centre or call on +61 8 9937 1104 for tour booking options.
+Contact the Kalbarri Visitor Centre or call on +61 8 9937 1104 for tour options into the National Park.

 For further information, contact the Department of Parks and Wildlife Geraldton District office on +61 8 9964 0901